 Step 4: Hook Up the Hot and Neutral Wires

 GFCI outlets don't have push-and-lock inlet holes, so you have to wrap each wire clockwise around the corresponding terminal screw and tighten the screw with a screwdriver.
-Hot wires always attach to brass screws and neutral wires to chrome ones.
+Hot wires, which are black, red, or blue, always attach to brass screws and neutral wires, which are white or gray, attach to chrome ones.

 Step 5: Connect the Ground Wires

 Join the ground wires that you are going to connect to the outlet either by twisting them together with pliers or crimping them with ground crimps.
-Leave one wire longer than the other, wrap it clockwise around the green ground screw and tighten down the screw.
+Leave one wire longer than the other, wrap it clockwise around the green ground screw, and tighten the screw.

-If your house is too old to have grounded circuitry, you can still install a bathroom GFCI outlet and it will protect you, but it won't ground any device you plug into it.
+If your house is too old to have grounded circuitry, you can still install a bathroom GFCI outlet.
+It will protect you, but it won't ground any device you plug into it.
 For this reason, the code requires you to affix a label that says "no equipment ground" to the outlet cover.
 This label usually comes with the outlet.